odoo/documentation/content/developer/reference/backend/testing.rst

 `unittest documentation`_, but Odoo provides a number of utilities and helpers related to testing Odoo content (modules, mainly):

-.. autoclass:: odoo.tests.common.TransactionCase
+.. autoclass:: odoo.tests.TransactionCase
     :members: browse_ref, ref

-.. autoclass:: odoo.tests.common.SingleTransactionCase
+.. autoclass:: odoo.tests.SingleTransactionCase
     :members: browse_ref, ref

-.. autoclass:: odoo.tests.common.HttpCase
+.. autoclass:: odoo.tests.HttpCase
     :members: browse_ref, ref, url_open, browser_js

-.. autofunction:: odoo.tests.common.tagged
+.. autofunction:: odoo.tests.tagged

 By default, tests are run once right after the corresponding module has been installed.
 Test cases can also be configured to run after all modules have